FREE SHIPPING on orders of $85 or more

 Another 38 words(3 lines of text) are included under the topic Early Brunner Notables in all our PDF Extended History products.

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec.
 Migration was slow.
 The fur trade attracted migrants, both noble and commoner.
 By 1675, there were 7000 French in Quebec.
 By the same year the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Brunner has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Brunner were

-Brunner Settlers in the United States in the 18th Century
+Brunner Settlers in United States in the 18th Century

-Brunner Settlers in the United States in the 19th Century
+Brunner Settlers in United States in the 19th Century

 The Brunner Family Crest was acquired from the Houseofnames.com archives.
 The Brunner Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.